Kutztown Site Map

-Should a player need to leave campus due to a medical emergency, a chaperone or state coach is required to accompany the player.
+Should a player need to leave campus due to a medical emergency, a chaperone or Region representative is required to accompany the player.
 Athletic Trainers cannot provide transportation to the hospital as they must remain on the fields in case of additional emergencies.
-The state coach or chaperone must bring the player’s Medical Release and insurance information with them to the hospital.
-The state coach or chaperone should also make contact with the player’s parents to inform them of the situation.
-If a chaperone or state coach accompanies the player to the hospital in an ambulance, he/she should coordinate with their other state chaperones/coaches to arrange pick up from the hospital following treatment.
-In the event that the chaperone or state coach accompanying the player is the only state representative at camp, please contact the Regional Staff so we can assist with watching the players remaining on campus.
+The Region representative or chaperone will be provided to bring the player’s Medical Release and insurance information with them to the hospital.
+The Athletic Trainer will also contact the player’s parents to inform them of the situation.
+If a chaperone or Region representative accompanies the player to the hospital in an ambulance, he/she should coordinate with their other chaperones to arrange pick up from the hospital following treatment.
+If the chaperone assigned goes to the hospital, the region representative will take over the care of the other players in that chaperone’s group.

 Upon return, the injured athlete must check in with the Certified Athletic Trainer who evaluated him/her.
 The injured athlete will not be permitted to play without a physician's note stating medical clearance.
 If an injury happens in the dorms, please request the clerk at the desk in the lobby to contact the campus police and then contact the trainer and the Regional Administrator.
 Lastly, if you have a sick/injured player, she/he may not remain alone in the dorms.
 A chaperone must remain in the building with an injured or ill player.
 If the player is able, he/she may come to the field and rest/watch.
 Contact an administrator in the event of any such injury/sickness.